Limits on the Precision of Catenane Molecular Motors: Insights from Thermodynamics and Molecular Dynamics Simulations: Discussion

-Referring to Eqs.~\eqref{eq:minmodeltur} and~\eqref{eq:minmodelentrtur}, we see that minimizing the deviation from the TUR requires a combination of tight coupling and low entropy production from fuel decomposition.
-Saturation simultaneously demands perfect coupling, \(\eta = 1\), vanishing driving force from fuel decomposition, \(\beta\Delta\mu \to 0\), and no unbiased movement, \(\zeta = 0\).
-The simulated synthetic machine can be operated with varying \(\Delta \mu\) by tuning chemicial potentials for FTC, ETC, and C, but many biophysical motors are driven by ATP hydrolysis with \(\Delta \mu \approx 20 k_{\rm B} T\) under physiological conditions~\cite{heineke1991redox, bennett2009absolute, gerritsma2010chemomechanical}.
-Those biological machines cannot be made closer to the TUR limit by tuning fuel, but in contrast to the catenane motors, they benefit from tight mechanical coupling~\cite{soga2017perfect} between fuel decomposition and mechanical motion, so that \(\eta \approx 1\) and \(\zeta \ll 1\).
-In this tight-coupling limit, the current TUR, Eq.~\eqref{eq:minmodeltur}, simplifies as
+From the rescaling, we see that minimizing the deviation from the TUR requires a combination of tight coupling and low entropy production from fuel decomposition.
+TUR saturation simultaneously demands perfect coupling (\(\eta_{\rm eff} = 1\)), a vanishing driving force (\(\Delta \mu \to 0\)), and no unbiased movement (\(\zeta = 0\)).
+It is suggestive to compare with biophysical motors driven by ATP hydrolysis, which for physiological conditions means \(\Delta \mu \approx 20 k_{\rm B} T\) and \(f(\beta \Delta \mu / 2) \approx 0.1\).
+That \(\Delta \mu\) places a limit on the maximal achievable precision, but unlike our catenane simulations, the \(g\) term will have a limited role in most biophysical situations.
+The difference is that the biophysical motors typically benefit from tight mechanical coupling~\cite{soga2017perfect} between fuel decomposition and mechanical motion, so that \(\eta \approx 1\), \(\zeta \ll 1\), and \(g(\eta_{\rm eff}, \zeta_{\rm eff}, \lambda_{\rm eff}) \approx 1\).
+Without realizing similar tight coupling in synthetic motors, it will be hard to engineer them to reach the precision of their biophysical counterparts.

-suggesting that tightly coupled biological motors have the potential to approach current TUR bounds much more closely than this class of artificial motors.